dzooli/simple-login/README.md

 ## Testing

-Testing is not completed yet but you can enhance the whole application by adding new test cases to the `tests` directory.
+Testing is not completed yet, but you can enhance the whole application by adding new test cases to the `tests` directory.

 - `composer require --dev phpunit/phpunit ^7`
 - To run the tests: `./vendor/bin/phpunit tests`